Toronto Market Analysis

 One of the best indicators of how a market feels is how long homes remain on the market.
 The quicker they fly off the market, the more frantic and stressful it can be for both sides.
 While it may seem like that is always positive for sellers, make no mistake, it can be stressful when sellers receive lots of attention or offers quickly.
 The fear of making a mistake and pressure to decide quickly is hard on both buyers and sellers.

-In April we saw the length of time that it took for homes to sell go down to 26 days on average.
+In August we saw the length of time that it took for homes to sell go up to 35 days on average.

 How did it feel?

-One of the clearest indicators of how it felt to be buying or selling in Toronto in April is how long it took for a home to sell.
-The average days on market in Toronto in April was 26 days, which is down one day from March, when it was 27 days.
-That means the length of time it took to sell went down by about 4%.
-That’s just an insignificant change but it would have felt a small bit faster paced if you were transacting in the market.
-We’re about four days slower than this time last year, but not a huge difference compared to April 2024.
+One of the clearest indicators of how it felt to be buying or selling in Toronto in August is how long it took for a home to sell.
+The average days on market in Toronto in August was 35 days, which is up three days from July, when it was 32 days.
+That means the length of time it took to sell went up by about 10%.
+That’s a small change but it would have felt slower paced if you were transacting in the market.
+Our days on market have ranged this year from 26 days to 40 days, so we’ve definitely seen markets that felt faster or slower than other times of the year.
+Our current 35 days is actually the second slowest market so far this year, after January when it was 40 days on average.

 Tale of two markets – how did it feel if you were buying or selling condos?